 Stunning landscapes, diverse wildlife, dramatic mountain ranges and attractive beaches make South Africa a very inviting holiday destination.
 The country is a melting pot of a great diversity of cultures which is why it’s also named ‘The Rainbow Nation’.
 This cultural mix has had a strong influence on South African food.
-Local African dishes have been mixed .
-All in all, I can say that South Africa has amazing cuisine, with lot’s of variations, flavours as well as a rich diversity in the ways of preparation of these dishes.
+Traditional South African dishes have been mixed .
+All in all, I can say that South Africa has an amazing cuisine, with lots of variations, flavours as well as a rich diversity in the ways of preparation of these dishes.

-When in South Africa there are many dishes one should try.
+When in the country there are many South African food dishes one should try.
 However, there are a few that will stand out and which you will really need to try before leaving the country.
+Maybe you will even be brave enough and might try the Mopane Worms, which is one of the traditional South African dishes that is more popular in the rural areas.
 I have created a list of some of the more popular food in South Africa.

 Top 7 of the more popular South African food you should really try during your visit

 Boerewors is a typical South African sausage, mostly packed as a continuous spiral.
 The word is derived from Dutch and means ‘farmers sausage’.
 It contains very lean minced meat, mainly beef, but can also be made from game meat or pork or a combination of the two.
 What makes Boerewors so special is the use of a blend of authentic flavours and spices, like nutmeg, coriander, black pepper and cloves, mixed with the meat.
 It comes with so many different variations and flavours.
 Basically, one can say that not one Boerewors tastes the same.
 Boerewors is very popular on any South African braai and is a popular street food at festivals and sports events.
 A nice piece of Boerewors is typical South African food and should definitely be tried at any South African braai.

 Bobotie or Cape Malay Curry